MicrosoftDocs/entra-docs/docs/id-governance/create-access-review-pim-for-groups.md

 ## Prerequisites

 - Microsoft Entra ID Governance License.
-- Only users in the Global Administrator role or Privileged Role Administrator role can create reviews on PIM for Groups.
+- Only users in the Global Administrator, Identity Governance Administrator, or Privileged Role Administrator role can create reviews on PIM for Groups.
 For more information, see [Use Microsoft Entra groups to manage role assignments](../identity/role-based-access-control/groups-concept.md).

 For more information, see [License requirements](access-reviews-overview.md#license-requirements).